nevalang/website/content/docs/tutorial/01/index.md

 ## What's Next?

-What, think this program isn't useful enough?
+What, you think this program isn't useful enough?
 Then let's move on to the [next chapter](/docs/tutorial/02)!